JonJagger/cyber-dojo/README.md

 reviewing your programming dojo
 -------------------------------
-You can get to the dashboard page in two ways.
+You can get to the dashboard page in two ways
   * from the home page, enter the dojo's id and click the `[review]` button.
   * from the test page, click the animal image at the top right